Was the Dodo Bird a Keystone Species?

 The sea otter is a perfect example.
 As a keystone predator in the North Pacific, otters feed on sea urchins, which in turn feed on kelp.
 When sea otters thrive in their range, kelp forests remain thick and healthy.
-But in the last 20 years, killer whales have begun to include otters in their diets as the whales' normal prey has declined.
+But over the last 30 years, killer whales have begun to include otters in their diets, as the whales' normal prey has declined.
 This has caused sea otter populations to plummet and sea urchin populations to increase rapidly.
 In these areas, kelp is almost nonexistent.

 Another case of a keystone species going extinct may have occurred on the island of Mauritius in the Indian Ocean.
 The species was the dodo, a large flightless bird that thrived until Dutch explorers discovered the island in the late 1590s.
 Then the dodo population began to fall sharply as settlers cut down forests and introduced rats and pigs, which raided the bird's nests for their eggs.
 In less than 100 years, the dodo was gone, left to languish in history books as a dumb animal unable to adapt.

 However, ecologists have hypothesized for decades that the dodo may have been a keystone species and that it had what's called obligate mutualism with another endangered organism — a tree known as the tambalacoque.
 The last tambalacoque germinated just before 1700, suggesting that the tree's demise is somehow related to the dodo's extinction.
 The hypothesis suggests that the dodo ate the fruit of the tambalacoque and, through digestive processes, activated the seeds.
 With no dodos around to carry out this important function, the population of tambalacoque trees dwindled to just a few trees.